Peter Børseth

-Peter Adrianus Børseth (1 August 1864 – 9 August 1909) was a Norwegian-American military soldier who became the civil governor of Leyte, Philippine Islands, first as acting governor from 1901 to 1904, then was formally appointed from 1904 to 1906.
+Peter Adrianus Børseth (1 August 1864 – 9 August 1909) was a Norwegian-American military soldier who became the civil governor of Leyte, Philippine Islands, first as acting governor from 1903 to 1904, then was formally appointed from 1904 to 1906.

 Biography

 Børseth was born in 1864 in Bergen, Norway.
 He immigrated to the United States in 1881 and later becoming a member of the Philippine Constabulary in the Philippine Islands.

 Military campaign in the Philippines Islands

-He was appointed second-class inspector in September 1, 1901 for the Philippine Constabulary.
+He was appointed second-class inspector on September 1, 1901, for the Philippine Constabulary.
 He still retained command of the constabulary alongside becoming provincial governor of Leyte.

 A punitive expedition headed by Børseth was sent by Governor Joseph H. Grant to Biliran (then part of Leyte) from Tacloban to carry out a pacification campaign in response to the appearance of religious militants.
 The presence of insurrectos made the situation more complicated.

 This campaign involved strict measures like reconcentration and security checks, which resulted in some civilian deaths.
 The "Dios-Dios" band attacking Biliran was likely led by "Papa" Pablo, a key figure in the religious movement.
 Alongside the campaign, negotiations took place with revolutionary leaders in Leyte, leading to the surrender of their forces by June 29, 1902.
 By then, Biliran was pacified, and Leyte experienced peace in mid-1902.
 Børseth was commended by American officials for his military campaign on the island of Biliran.